Preventing Electric Shocks from Static Electricity

-Static electricity is generated whenever two materials are in contact with each other.
-For example, shuffling your feet across a carpet is a surefire way to generate a painful shock.
-If the materials are able to conduct electricity away then the static charges will dissipate, however, if the charges are separated faster than the material can dissipate them, the amount of electrostatic charge builds up.
+Shuffling your feet across a carpet is a surefire way to generate a painful shock.
+If the materials can conduct electricity away then the static charges will dissipate, however, if the charges are separated faster than the material can dissipate them, the amount of electrostatic charge builds up.

 As mentioned above, static electricity is generated when objects of dissimilar substances move relative to each other.
 If one of the objects is non-conductive, such as the rubber wheels on your wheelchair, an electric charge can accumulate and produce sparks.
 To prevent the generation of the static charges or to drain off charges generated on an object, a conductive path must be insured.
 While, (to our knowledge), there are no grounding devices designed specifically for wheelchairs, it should not be a major problem to use a conductive device to achieve grounding.
 It is imperative, however, that all elements of the wheelchair system be grounded.

 You might try using a key or metal rod to touch something else that is metal before you touch it with your hand, or before you touch someone else.
 Touching the rod to a metal object (not your wheelchair) should drain off the excess charges, allowing you to avoid a shock.
 It may be inconvenient, but it is one solution.
 Another solution is to use a small chain fastened to the wheelchair or powerchair frame, allowing the other end to brush the ground or floor.
 For wheelchair users who are constantly getting "zapped" apparelyzed.com has an informative article titled Wheelchairs, Static Electricity and Electric Shocks.